oszkocsilk/Fanka-Decor/README.md

 # Fanka-Decor
-Now the webpage contains:
+Now the webpage contains:/n
--Onpage linking
+-Onpage linking/n
--To the top linking
+-To the top linking/n
--Angular features
+-Angular features/n

 THE PAGE IS ON DEVELOPING PHASE!